Introduction to the Allison 10L1000:

 If there is one Achilles’ Heel to this transmission, it is the dismally inferior OEM torque converter.
 There is a lot of good AND a lot of bad, so we have divided this into multiple sections.
 The problem here is ironically not design, in fact, it’s a fun-house mirror version of Ford’s 6R140 Torque Converter’s lockup mechanism.
 Ford’s 6R140 lockup mechanism was excellent in the fact that it locked up facing the stator, rather than the flexplate.

 The reality is that the torque capacity of this lockup mechanism, though difficult to test due to variables, seems to die at virtually any power level above factory, OR when tire size is greatly increased without an appropriate regear.
 Trucks exceeding 500HP or who plan to tow extremely heavy will statistically not survive long.
-Fortunately, we are in development of a Billet Multi-Disk Torque Converter for those in trepidation of this issue.
+Fortunately, we do offer 2 different Billet Multi-Friction Torque Converters for those in trepidation of this issue.

 Problem #2 - The Stator

-The stator, the part inside the torque converter that controls stall speed, is incredibly frail and contributes to heat management complications.
+The stator, the part inside the torque converter that controls stall speed, is incredibly frail and contributes to complications in heat management.
 This is an inferiority that Ford and moreso GM/Allison have been plagued with for years in the diesel community.
 Despite the inferiority of Dodge converters, they also have the most powerful stators that we have tested in factory form.
 As a result, anyone seeking to upgrade this torque converter must make modifications to the stator.

 The solution here is multi-fold, the first thing one must do is identify a stronger material to manufacture the stator from.
 As a result, CNC Machined and often billet stators (depending on application) are used to prevent the common gyration, cracking or yaw that geometrically impact this items ability to operate reliably.